 At first things may seem overwhelming but don’t worry too much if you suck at the very beginning – it’s supposed to be like that!

-We have a full step-by-step tutorial where we guide you from start to finish on how to do brush lettering.
+I have a full step-by-step tutorial where I teach you from start to finish how to do brush lettering.

 Keep it simple! – Learn the basic strokes and definitely start with some practice sheets.